 You must report taxable expenses or benefits you provide to your employees to HM Revenue and Customs (HMRC).
 You can do this either through your payroll or online at the end of the tax year.

 You also need to report how much Class 1A National Insurance you owe on all the expenses and benefits you’ve provided and pay any outstanding National Insurance.

 Each expense or benefit is calculated differently.
 Find the type of expense or benefit you’ve provided to see what you’ll need to report and pay.

 For ‘minor’ expenses or benefits, you might be able to make a one-off payment, known as a PAYE Settlement Agreement.

-Example You sent a P11D form showing a medical benefit of £300 and a car benefit of £2,100.
+You submitted a P11D showing a medical benefit of £300 and a car benefit of £2,100.
 The car benefit is correct but the medical benefit should be £500.
-Send a new P11D form showing both the medical benefit of £500 and the car benefit of £2,100.
+Submit a P11D correction form showing both the medical benefit of £500 and the car benefit of £2,100.

-You may be charged a penalty if you carelessly or deliberately give inaccurate information in your tax return that results in you:
+You may have to pay a penalty if you carelessly or deliberately give inaccurate information in your tax return that results in you:

 - not paying enough tax